srldl/exceldb/README.md

 # exceldb
-Note: Currently only for code testing - work in progress.

-Version 2 of edit-tabletest: Flexible database excel-like sheets.
+Excel-like web user interface which can be connected to a database backend.
 This version is a lightweight code, vanilla javascript.
-It is called in a similar fashion to edit-tabletest, see description https://github.com/srldl/edit-tabletest

-# edit-tabletest

 ![alt text](https://github.com/srldl/edit-tabletest/blob/master/img/ecotox.jpg)